 Timothy is a PhD candidate in the department of English, Theatre, Film & Media, where his is writing his dissertation under supervisor Dr. Brenda Austin-Smith, and teaching film in the department.
 He received both his B.A. and his M.A. from the University of Manitoba.
 His Masters thesis, for which he received the Professor Sidney Warhaft Memorial Award, dealt with the use of allusion and homage in the films of American director Wes Anderson.
 In his dissertation, Timothy looks at notions of persona construction and the role of the celebrity author as it relates to Ernest Hemingway and the frequent Hollywood cinematic adaptations of his work and appropriations of his personality.
 Timothy has presented papers relating to his research at conferences all over North America, and in Europe.

-Kerri is a first year MA student in the department of English, Theatre, Film & Media.
+Kerri is an MA student in the department of English, Theatre, Film & Media.
 She completed her BA at the University of Manitoba in 2006, where she majored in Film Studies.
 Prior to continuing her studies, she has worked in the documentary film industry at Merit Motion Pictures on a number of award-winning productions.
 Kerri’s area of interest is film studies, with a focus on all things television.
 When Kerri isn’t focused on TV, she’s likely working on a theatre production or watching hockey.

-I am a new first year MA student in the Department of English, Theatre, Film & Media.
+I am an MA student in the Department of English, Theatre, Film & Media.
 I graduated with a Bachelor of Arts in English and Film Studies from the University of Winnipeg.
 Since then I have completed my Pre-Masters course work in English at the University of Manitoba in preparation for my MA.
 My research interests include: Old and middle English, Medieval Literature, and Early Modern Literature.
 I have a deep love of most, if not all, literary and film genres and am specifically fascinated by auteurs.
 I am an avid filmmaker and creative writer.
 Many films I have worked on have been screened at film festivals throughout Manitoba.
 I try to spend my free time with family and friends, particularly fishing and hiking the beautiful landscapes and lakes of Manitoba and Ontario.
 However, being a new father, finding any free time right now is a difficult task.

 2019 pAGES and EFTSA Colloquium, Climates of Change